 The Pennine Way

-Camping is one mile from Stoodley Pike on the Pennine Way.
-You can pitch up, take a hot shower and pop into Town and recharge your batteries ready for the next day.
+Camping is one mile from the Pennine Way.
+You can pitch up, take a hot shower, wash your clothes, order a takeaway or pop into Town and recharge your batteries ready for the next day.

 The official extension loop takes in Hebden Bridge.